fichub-cli-contrib/fichub-cli-metadata/README.md

 ---

+**NOTE**

-Note: If there are any database schema changes, the CLI will automatically migrate the db.
+- If there are any database schema changes, the CLI will automatically migrate the db.
 A `.pre.migration` sqlite file will be created which would be your original db before any migrations as backup.

+- Using the `--config-init` flag, users can re-initialize/overwrite the config files to default.

+- Using the `--config-info` flag, users can get all the info about the config file and its settings.

 ---